RobotLocomotion/drake/drake/automotive/README.md

    path through the "Maliput Village" road network.
 One can add a driveable _ego_ car as well, by adding an extra argument:
    `bazel run drake/automotive:village-demo -- -use_ego_car=true`
-   The _ego_ car is constrained to drive on the same path as the _ado_ cars, though its velocity and heading can be controlled by the user.
+   The _ego_ car is constrained to drive on the same route as the _ado_ cars, though its velocity and heading along that route can be controlled by the user.

  * "Maliput Village" demo showing merging behavior:
    `bazel run drake/automotive:merging-demo`